 BP Cleansing Lotion Side Effects

-Note: This page contains information about the side effects of benzoyl peroxide topical.
-Some of the dosage forms included on this document may not apply to the brand name BP Cleansing Lotion.
+Note: This document contains side effect information about benzoyl peroxide topical.
+Some dosage forms listed on this page may not apply to the brand name BP Cleansing Lotion.

-In addition to its needed effects, some unwanted effects may be caused by benzoyl peroxide topical (the active ingredient contained in BP Cleansing Lotion).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, benzoyl peroxide topical (the active ingredient contained in BP Cleansing Lotion) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - swelling of the eyes, face, lips, or tongue